ShiSHcat/shishcat/README.md

 ### Hi there 👋
-Young backend developer from Italy\
-Most of my past projects are related to Telegram
 - 🇮🇹 from Italy
 - 💻 backend developer (NodeJS, PHP, Amphp, Puppeteer, Telegram API, Discord API)
 - 🐍 learning Python